-Even as I am sitting here, tapping away at my keyboard, I am not wearing any clothes, because naked is my default, how I feel most true to myself, and if I could move to Ilmarinen, to never have to see another pair of underwear, you can be certain I’d be packing my rather light baggage to go there.
+Even as I am sitting here, tapping away at my keyboard, I am not wearing any clothes.
+Naked is my normal, my default state.
+I feel most true to myself when I’ve got nothing on, and if I could move to Ilmarinen, to never have to see another pair of underwear, you can be certain I’d be packing (my rather light baggage) to board the next plane out.
 Now, if you’re not one of my regular readers, you may be thinking, WTF?
 This guy’s pervy.
 Normal people wear clothes!

 I have spent a lot of time discussing the social benefits of nudism, why body taboos are unethical, why censoring nudity is harmful, and why this would be a better world without shame.
 But throughout these legal and moral arguments, I feel the true message of nudism has gotten lost.
 Sure, we should have the freedom to live without clothes, but what sick person would want to?
-The reasons I choose to be a nudist is something I feel I have failed to adequately express, but the simple answer is: it feels good and it feels right.
+The reasons I choose to be a nudist is something I feel I have failed to adequately express, but the simple answer is: naked feels good and naked feels natural.

 Coming to this realization is like discovering some great truth, tantamount to a religious experience, a form of Buddhist-like enlightenment.
-As a nudist, I feel that I have been made privy to a secret about the human species that most people are not aware of, or cannot understand.
+Through the practice of nudism, I feel that I have been made privy to a secret about the human species that most people are not aware of, or cannot understand.

 Your Amazing Skin